 ii offers a Which?
 Recommended SIPP.
 Unlike many other providers, ii charges a fixed monthly fee rather than a percentage of your pension pot.

-You can find out more about SIPPs here.
+You can find out more about SIPPs and the ii scheme here.

 Pensions for umbrella company contractors